Action name: SetupTracingThis dialog box allows you to specify different settings related to the tracing features.

 If selected, the debugger will not go step by step in library functions.

 Enabling these options will speed up the execution, as many instructions (from debugger segments and/or library functions) will not be traced.
-Disabling these options can quickly fill the Trace window, as all instructions in DLLs and system functions will be executed step by step.
+Disabling these options can quickly fill the Tracing window, as all instructions in DLLs and system functions will be executed step by step.
 Notice that both options influence the way instruction and function tracings will work.
 Internally, the debugger proceeds like this: - memorize the return address associated with the last executed call instruction in database segments (the previously saved one is overwriten). - setup a temporary breakpoint on this address once the IP is in a debugger segment or library function, disable step by step, and run the thread. - reenable step by step once this temporary breakpoint is reached.

 - Do not log already logged IP

 If selected, already executed instructions will not be logged if they are executed again.

 - Skip loops